FOR A company associated with the calculated world of Formula One, Renault Sport enjoys often throwing sense into the wind.

-The most noticeable step in this direction is made by its body style.
+The most noticeable step in this direction is its body style.
 Gone is the seductive three-door hatch of the second-generation Megane RS.
 This new car, built from the fourth generation regular Megane, uses the base car’s five-door body shell.

 As well as the new downsized engine, another first is a dual-clutch transmission, branded by Renault as ‘EDC’ to mean Efficient Dual Clutch.
 We’ll touch on it later on, as there’s quite a bit to learn about this new engine.

 The new block has cut both bore and stroke measurements, remains undersquare, and adopts a higher 9.2:1 compression ratio with direct injection fuelling.
 Although the succeeded Megane pushed out almost as much power in its highest tune for the RS275 Trophy R, it couldn’t have matched this unit’s torque or flexibility.

 The new twin-scroll turbocharger builds peak twist at 2400rpm on the spec sheet, holds that until 4800rpm, and delivers peak power at 6000rpm.
 Sink the throttle and it’ll start pulling at 3000rpm as thrust builds progressively into a strong mid-range, rather than hit like a sledgehammer in the old car.

 The engine’s air box now breathes through an extra opening, and the cylinder block’s bores are plasma coated – like they are in a Mercedes-AMG A45.
 Keep your foot in the throttle and the engine will spin to 7000rpm, thanks to some trick cylinder head work, however, you can sense the show’s over about 500rpm earlier than that.